 The bad news is that up to 20 percent of your biological clock is determined by genetics alone.
 The good news is that 80 percent of the aging process is largely determined by factors you can influence.

 Some people say the brain is like a muscle and requires exercise, and this is true.
 Still, even your skeletal muscle has a great effect on brain function and the aging process.
 We all know exercise is critical for health maintenance.
 However, resistance training, such as weightlifting, appears to be especially helpful in staying young.

 The old school of thought was that this was an inevitable process.
 New evidence suggests though that it’s more likely due to inactivity.
 In other words, use it or lose it.
-Up to what age can you build muscle mass?
 Some studies show that even 70-year-olds can bulk up.
 Still, don’t wait until you retire since early action and maintenance provide maximum benefit.

 Work the Bigger Muscles

 The most significant gains happen when you work the larger muscle groups.
 These kinds of exercises appear to work best:

 These exercises include the larger muscles and also major groups of muscles.
 Additionally, many of these exercises help you retain your balance, which may help prevent falls later in life.